jkeefe/weatherbot/README.md

 This is an experiment in building a mildly useful Twitter bot and juggling a bunch of APIs -- including the fabulous [forecast.io API](https://developer.forecast.io/).

+Please note that this is experimental code and the bot may not always be running.
+If you'd like to prod me into waking it up, drop me a note at john (at) johnkeefe (dot) net.

 ##Node

 The program runs in [Node](http://nodejs.org/) and uses the following node modules to make it all happen: